freeCodeCamp/freeCodeCamp/guide/english/accessibility/accessibility-basics/index.md

 *   Does your application still work (progressive enhancement) assuming that JavaScript does not load in time?
 *   If your website is very resource-heavy, will someone on an older device with a slow or spotty connection be able to access your content?

 This is where accessibility comes into play.
-Accessibility basically entails making your content as friendly, as easy to 'access' as possible for the largest amount of people.
+Accessibility basically entails making your content as friendly, as easy to "access" as possible for the largest amount of people.
 This includes people who are older, deaf, low-vision, blind, dyslexic, colorblind, have epilepsy, have mental fatigue, have physical limitations, cannot afford new devices or high-speed connections, etc.

 ## Why implement accessibility?